-Police say the suspect, a 40-year-old man from Burton, Michigan, drove his vehicle through the front doors of the meetinghouse where hundreds were gathered for services.
+Police say the suspect, identified as 40-year-old Thomas Jacob Sanford from Burton, Michigan, drove his vehicle into the meetinghouse where hundreds were gathered for services.
 The suspect exited the vehicle and began firing, police say.
 The fire that engulfed the building is believed to have been deliberately set by the suspect.

-The suspect was killed after exchanging gunfire with officers who responded to the scene.
+The suspect was killed in the parking lot after exchanging gunfire with officers who responded quickly to the scene, Renye said.

-Police also believe they “will find additional victims once we have that scene secure.”
-Another press conference will be held at 3 p.m.
-MDT.
+Police said earlier in the day that they believed they “will find additional victims once we have that scene secure.”

 “There was a large fire and we do believe that there (were) people up there that were near that fire, and they were unable to get out of the church,” Renye said.